Schniz/schniz.github.com/README.md

 Just a site for making people know me as a programmer.
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$$$!!!!!!!!!!!!!

+= Tech's =
-- Using Bootstrap 3
+- Bootstrap 3.0.0
 - Less
+- CSS 3 stuff. trying to be awesome.
-- and some graphics by Itamar Erlichman. yes.
+- some graphics by Itamar Erlichman. yes.

+= TODO =
+- [ ] Build the mothefucking site
+- [ ] Link those screenshots
+- [ ] Fix the Phone view bug.